Table of Contents

 - You can end your long-distance relationship by moving in together.

 - You can also end your romantic long-distance relationship by becoming friends.

 - You can end your long-distance relationship with a breakup.

-If you were able to maintain a healthy and successful long-distance relationship and had a plan, perhaps it’s time to move in together.
-So, while technically, your long-distance relationship ends, in fact, it can and in a happy long-term relationship and even marriage.
+If your long-distance relationship is healthy and successful, perhaps it’s time to move in together.
+So, while technically, your long-distance relationship ends, in fact, it can end in a happy long-term relationship and even a marriage.

 Suppose your feelings have faded, but you still have trust and understanding.
 In that case, you can always be friends, even after you and your romantic relationship.

 There are situations where your long-distance relationship became so toxic that you want nothing to do with your long-distance partner.
-In this case, you can try and work things out, but it could be easier to break up and move on.
+You can try and work things out, but it could be easier to break up and move on.

 You are in a long-distance relationship that isn’t quite working, so you are thinking of breaking up.
 You are probably having doubts about what to do.
 Do you keep trying to make it work? or Are you ready to move on?
 If you have these doubts, take a few minutes to reflect on your situation.